-In an increasingly automated world, Lina is one of the few human rideshare drivers remaining.
+In an increasingly automated world, Lina is one of the few human rideshare drivers that remain.
 Now her best friend, Savy, has gone missing and it’s up to her to investigate.

 A Different Punk Vision with L.A.
 Inspiration